interactive-cookbook/recipe-generation-model/README.md

 The generation model is the pretrained t5 model from huggingface which gets fine-tuned on amr-to-text generation.
 The code is based on and adapted from the scripts from the [amrlib library](https://github.com/bjascob/amrlib).

 ## Requirements
+Tested with python 3.7 (and previously also with python 3.6 but huggingface evaluate library requires python 3.7).

 The [networkX library](https://networkx.org/documentation/stable/index.html) (really needed?):
 * `pip install networkx[default]`
 * `pip install graphviz`